Meet the Staff

 Diane Genco, Executive Director

-Diane has led numerous programs for families for over 30 years, from teaching programs for two-year olds to day care programs for senior citizens.
+Diane has led numerous programs for families for over 40 years, from summer programs for migrant farm workers to day care programs for senior citizens (now she is one!).
 Diane is also an associate for the National Institute on Out-of-School Time at Wellesley College, where she has trained school administrators and afterschool professionals in 42 states.
-She serves on the Policy Board of the NJ Professional Development Center for Early Care and Education.
+She currently serves on the Policy Board of the NJ Professional Development Center for Early Care and Education.

 Jessica Heiberg, Director of Program Services

 Jessica organizes trainings, provides technical assistance to afterschool programs throughout the state, and coordinates NJSACC’s annual afterschool conference.
 She has spent her career working with children.
 Prior to joining NJSACC Jessica worked in a child care center before becoming a site coordinator for an afterschool program and a summer camp.
 A native of Westfield, New Jersey, she earned her BA in Women's Studies from Douglass College at Rutgers University.
 She lives in Fanwood with her husband and three children.

 Lee McDermott Schaefer, Policy Director

 Lee coordinates NJSACC's efforts to build public, private and political support for afterschool.
 Previously, she served as the Operations Director of the League of Young Voters, a national youth civic engagement organization, where she was responsible for the organization's finances, human resources, and organizational development.
 She also worked for the Open Society Institute’s Youth Initiatives program, where she managed grants in the areas of youth media, urban debate and school reform.
 She studied Economics at New York University and Nonprofit Management at the New School.
 After several years in Brooklyn, she once again lives in her hometown of Westfield with her husband and three beautiful children and is a proud Girl Scout troop leader.